dmatt/disqus-zetahub-webhook/README.md

 That's it! 🎉

-To see your webhooks roll in, click
+To see your webhooks roll in, click `"Show"` 👆 and play your video.